Home

 • Haplogroup Q3 is the only lineage strictly associated with native American populations.
 This haplogroup is defined by the presence of the M3 mutation (also known as SY103).
 This mutation occurred on the Q lineage 8-12 thousand years ago as the migration into the Americas was underway.
 There is some debate as to on which side of the Bering Strait this mutation occurred, but it definitely happened in the ancestors of the Native American peoples.

-A Little Glossary
+A Little Glossaryy

 Genetic Diversity of mtDNA